MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 - The SQL engine doesn't verify the existence of the external data source when the object is created.
 To validate, create an external table using the external data source.
 - Use the same external data source for all tables when querying Hadoop to ensure consistent querying semantics.
-- You can use the `sqlserver` location prefix when connecting from SQL Server 2019 to also connect to SQL Database or SQL Data Warehouse.
+- You can use the `sqlserver` location prefix to connect SQL Server 2019 to SQL Server, SQL Database or SQL Data Warehouse.
 - Specify the `Driver={<Name of Driver>}` when connecting via `ODBC`
 - `wasb` is the default protocol for Azure blob storage. `wasbs` is optional but recommended as data will be sent using a secure SSL connection.
 - To ensure successful PolyBase queries during a Hadoop Namenode fail-over, consider using a virtual IP address for the Namenode of the Hadoop cluster.
 If you don't, execute an [ALTER EXTERNAL DATA SOURCE][alter_eds] command to point to the new location.